prakharsr/audiobook-creator/README.md

 ## Overview

 Audiobook Creator is an open-source project designed to convert books in various text formats (e.g., EPUB, PDF, etc.) into fully voiced audiobooks with intelligent character voice attribution.
-It leverages modern Natural Language Processing (NLP), Large Language Models (LLMs), and Text-to-Speech (TTS) technologies to create an engaging and dynamic audiobook experience.
+It leverages modern Large Language Models (LLMs), and Text-to-Speech (TTS) technologies to create an engaging and dynamic audiobook experience.
 The project features professional-grade TTS engines including [Kokoro TTS](https://huggingface.co/hexgrad/Kokoro-82M) and [Orpheus-TTS](https://github.com/canopyai/Orpheus-TTS) with advanced async parallel processing, offering exceptional audio quality with memory-efficient processing.
 The project is licensed under the GNU General Public License v3.0 (GPL-3.0), ensuring that it remains free and open for everyone to use, modify, and distribute.

 Sample multi voice audio for a short story generated using *Orpheus TTS* (with added emotions and better sounding audio) : https://audio.com/prakhar-sharma/audio/sample-orpheus-multi-voice-audiobook-orpheus